teaching-on-testbeds/chameleon-snippets/chi-config.md

 ::: {.cell .markdown}
-In the cell below, replace the project ID with your own project ID, then run the cell.
+In the cell below, select the correct project ID, then run the cell.

 :::